 Mint Jang, Administrative Assistant

 Mint joined the AOS part-time in August 2019 and assists staff with day-to-day operations.
 She hails from the Peachtree state of Georgia, loves to travel (especially for food!), and enjoys following rabbit holes of information.
-Her current areas of interest include sustainable living and traditional tea cultures.
+Her current areas of interest include sustainable living, traditional tea cultures, and fountain pens.